Reduce, Reuse, Recycle

 • Join local community groups and try buy, swap and sell pages on social media.
 Visit virtual marketplaces such as Gumtree or eBay which provide ways to shop pre-loved items.

-• Visit a local library to borrow books or a toy library for toys.
+• Visit a local library to borrow books, movies and more or a toy library for toys.

 • Look for local food swaps and clothes swaps.